Special Educational Needs and Disabilities

-In addition some of our members of staff have taken part in training linked to the specific needs of children at Derwent.
+All of our staff have received additional training on supporting children with additional needs.
+Some of our members of staff have taken part in training linked to the specific needs of children at Derwent.
 This has included Sensory training run by NHS Physiotherapists and ASD training run by Outside In (an ASD charity) as well as behaviour training run by Jigsaw.

 If you have any concerns about the provision for a child with special needs at Derwent, please contact the Headteacher in the first instance on 01462 812047 or by e-mailing email@example.com You may also wish to refer to our complaints procedure which can be found in the policies section of the website.

 Central Bedfordshire SEND Local Offer Information Booklet

 The new co-produced local offer website was launched and October 2021 following workshops held with multi-agency organisations, professionals, parents and carers and young people.
 Parents/carers, young people and our staff have worked together to make the information in the Local Offer relevant and informative.

 The Local Offer sets out in one place what information on support and services are available to support children and young people with Special Educational Needs and/or Disabilities (SEND) from birth to 25 , as well as how to access these services and organisations .
 We want to continuously improve our SEND (Special Educational Needs and Disabilities) Local Offer to ensure that it is meeting the needs of local families and individuals .

 The SNAP PCF survey conducted in early 2022 outlined the need for further work to improve the reach of our local offer and as a result Central Bedfordshire Council agreed steps , as outlined in the SNAP Action Plan, to address this.
 As a result Central Bedfordshire Council and SNAP PCF have worked together to co-produce a Local Offer SEND Information booklet to share with families .